ikhsanfrcn/CRUD-Laravel/README.md

 -----

 After this, all you need to do is execute `npm run dev` to start compiling your assets. and execute 'php artisan serve' with new terminal to start the server.

+** if error 500 Rename ".env.rename" and replace ".env"